cedar-policy/rfcs/text/0061-functions.md

 ## Drawbacks

 ### Redundancy
-Cedar functions can only accomplish things that can already accomplished with Cedar expressions.
+Cedar macros can only accomplish things that can already accomplished with Cedar expressions.
 This means we are not expanding the expressive power of Cedar in any way.
 We are also adding more than one way to accomplish the same task.
 Bringing back our SemVer example: